Awni00/relational-convolutions/rebuttals/icml/xLCW.md

 <!-- [4/n] Summary of our proposed method and contributions -->
 ## 3: Summary of our proposed method and contributions

 With the above clarification, we hope that you will be able to better-understand our proposed method and contributions.
 We will now summarize our proposed method, then explain its significance.
-We defer technical details to the main text of the paper.
-We invite you to ask any questions if further clarification is needed.

 1. The input to the model is a collection or sequence of "objects".
 Each object's features are represented by a vector.
 2. Pairwise relations between object features are computed using the multi-dimensional inner product relations (MD-IPR) module.
 This is achieved by learning feature maps that extract or 'filter' attributes for comparison through an inner product.
 Multiple feature maps enable the consideration of multi-dimensional relations.
 This produces a **relation tensor**.